 Driver Education Program

 Seminole County Public Schools offers an after school driver education program at three high school sites: Lyman, Seminole and Winter Springs High School.
 The program is open to any student that resides in Seminole County regardless of the school that they attend.
-The course is offered from January 21 - May 7, 2020.
+The course is offered from August 25-December 2.

 Statistics from the program show that students that complete this course have a lower rate of traffic citations and crashes during their teen years compared to students that have not taken the course.
 The roadways in Central Florida are congested and students now deal with the added pressures of cell phone use and texting while driving.
 Safe and defensive driving techniques are stressed throughout this course.

 Applications are available in all of the high school guidance offices.
 Students interested enrolling in the program need to complete the application and return it to the Guidance Office at their home school by August 16, 2021.
 Enrollment is limited to 25 students per class.
 If more applications are received than slots available, a lottery will be held.